GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 ---
 ## ***Repository Structure***
-  - `BareMetal`: Consists of all the Register Address Mapping along with basic functionality Source Code
+  - `BareMetal`: Consists of all the Register Address Mapping along with Driver Source Code
   - `Projects`: Consists of User Specific Application
   - `Reference_Docs`: All the Reference Documentation relevant to the topic